 .gov and .edu are reserved for government and educational websites, respectively. ccTLDs are originally domain name extensions that focus on a particular country.

 For instance, .uk is a good choice for UK websites.
 However, some ccTLDs are now used for other purposes unrelated to their corresponding country.
 For example, .co is now used as an alternative for .com instead of businesses restricted to Colombia.

 If you are unsure of what to use, stick with .com as most people generally assume that every domain name ends with a .com

 Domain name registrars are obligated to add your contact information to the WHOIS database after you’ve purchased a domain name registration from them.
 That said, they can restrict who has access to that information.

-If you want to register your domain name with another domain name registrar, you can simply transfer your domain name to the new registrar.
+Suppose you want to register your domain name with another domain name registrar.
+In that case, you can simply transfer your domain name to the new registrar.
 Transferring domains is free for most domain name registrars.
 Ensure you read the fine print, as you can never be too sure.

 Some of these domain name registrars also offer web hosting and website builder.
 The ones that do typically offer free domain name registration.
 An example is Bluehost.